 During the first lockdown, we saw categories such as home and garden, food and drink, and home fitness and athleisure wear soar in popularity as people tried to find ways to entertain themselves at home.
 We also saw an increase in cards and gifting as people desperately tried to stay connected during lockdown.
 Interestingly, we have seen the home and garden and food and drink categories continue to grow in UK lockdowns 2 and 3, but cards and gifting and home fitness and athleisure wear hasn't seen the same resurgence.

 What does the next year look like for TopCashback?

 The year ahead is looking exciting.
 We are keen to get back into the office and see our colleagues, start having face-to-face meetings and attend conferences.
 We are a social bunch and have really missed the energy of industry events!
 As a business, we will continue to strive to give our members the best possible experience and uphold our title as the UK's most generous cashback site.
 With our fair play policy at the heart of everything we do, we hope to grow our member base globally while continuing to build strong relationships with our partners.

 If you could be any superhero, which one would you be and why?

-I’m no expert on superheroes, so I’ve had to do some research to answer this question!
-My gut reaction was obviously Wonder woman!
-She just seems to effortlessly save the day and I like her outfit!
-After Googling her superpowers, I realised that many of her qualities really represent the ethos of the TCB Partnerships team.
-She has superhuman agility, stamina, durability, and empathy.
-These are also qualities that the team have shown in abundance over the past challenging 18 months.
+I'm no expert on superheroes, so I've had to do some research to answer this question!
+My gut reaction is Wonder Woman—she just seems to effortlessly save the day and I like her outfit.
+After Googling her superpowers, I realized that many of her qualities really represent the ethos of the TCB Partnerships team.
+She has superhuman agility, stamina, durability and empathy.
+These are also qualities that the team has shown in abundance over the past challenging 18 months.